chris-milsted/sa-demo-ondat/Demo-Building.md

 7. Now go back through steps 1, 2, 3 and 4 but instead of clicking to create a new launch template version, we are going to update the ASG to use the new template using the dropdown and select the new version 2 we just created.
 Click update at the bottom to confirm this change.
 ![select version 2](./images/aws-demo-5.png)
-8. Select to start an instance refresh to re-deploy our instances with out new template.
+8. Select to start an instance refresh to re-deploy our instances with our new template.
 Select out ASG and then select the instance refresh tab and then click "start instance refresh".
 ![Start an instance refresh](./images/aws-demo-6.png)
 9. Change the minimum healthy to 0% to kick this off immediately
 ![set healthy to zero percent](./images/aws-demo-7.png)